Zy0d0x0/HS2-Wheel/README.md

 Resource From: https://lastminuteengineers.com/rotary-encoder-arduino-tutorial/

 Using a 3D printer a frame is then printed out for the rotary encoder to next be screwed into and the button being pushed over the top of the enocder.
-When fitting the rotary encode is can be a bit of a tight fit and the washer is not used.
+When fitting the rotary encoder can be a bit of a tight fit and the washer is not used.
 It was also found by bending the little tab on the encoder it allowed the locking nut to fit over the top and be tighted up.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/Frame_Cura.JPG)

 The Knob can be found here https://www.thingiverse.com/thing:2797118